elifesciences/elife-xpub/docs/adr/0006-server-arch.md

   by a thread of continuity and identity._"
 - For example, two persons might share the same first name and last name but are two different persons, hence they would be represented by an Entity.
-- Entities may provide methods to change or operate on internal attributes
+- Entities may provide methods to change or operate on internal attributes.

 #### Example